 Learn more about our governing statutes and rules.

-Find all the information you’ll need on Illinois Lottery financials including Illinois Lottery securities, locally held funds, Illinois Lottery private management, sales
+Find all the information you’ll need on Illinois Lottery financials including Illinois Lottery securities, locally held funds, Illinois Lottery private management, sales and expenses.

 Both the Illinois Lottery and its private manager, Camelot Illinois provide opportunities to do business in support of the Illinois Lottery.
 Learn more about current procurement opportunities and links to forms you’ll need to apply.